O'Reilly (horse): Stud career

 After sustaining an injury that caused him to retire from racing, O'Reilly was put to stallion duties at Waikato Stud.

 O'Reilly proved to be very successful as a stallion and ended up standing for a fee of $60,000.

+He died in his paddock at Waikato Stud in Matamata, on December 31, 2014, of a suspected ruptured aorta.

 Notable progeny

 O'Reilly has produced 15 individual Group One winners: